Optomechanical quantum bus for donor spins in silicon: Spin readout via changes in the mechanical resonance frequency

 An example plot of the calculated mechanical frequency shifts is presented in Fig.~\ref{exampleShiftsQiskit}.
-We have done the simulation with the mechanical resonator ($\omega_m = 1$ MHz) both in the ground state and with a small thermal population $n_{th} = 3$.
-We see that the results for these two starting states differ for small Rabi detunings, highlighting the fact that a thermal state will not prevent the spin readout protocol, but it will shift the required Rabi detuning to be in the dispersive regime.
+We have done the simulation with the mechanical resonator ($\omega_m/(2\pi) = 1$~MHz) both in the ground state and with a small thermal population $n_{\rm th} = 3$.
+We see that the results for these two starting states differ for small Rabi detunings, highlighting the fact that a thermal state does not prevent the spin readout protocol, but it increases the required Rabi detuning to satisfy the dispersive regime condition.
+We note that it is obviously very hard if not impossible to directly cool a 1 MHz resonator to these low thermal populations, but very low phonon populations can be achieved with feedback cooling methods \cite{guo_feedback_2019,kumar_single-laser_2022}.
+The numerical values are still mostly chosen for numerical convenience to highlight how the protocol will scale with the number of phonons, specifically showing the need for reaching the dispersive limit that scales with the phonon number.

+We repeated the simulation for different values of MW detuning to study its effect on the readout.
+Figure \ref{200hzqiskit} shows the crossover values leading to the mechanical frequency shift of 100 Hz, the magnitude of the mechanical linewidth, for each detuning combination for the initial state with $n_{\rm th} = 3$.
+At high Rabi detunings we see consistency with the simple eigenstate calculation of Fig.~\ref{eigenvalShifts} for both $n_{\rm th} = 0$ and $n_{\rm th} = 3$ and all MW detunings.